Mikec78660/Tdarr_Plugins-Dubbing/README.md

 - Tdarr Server v2.11.01 or higher
 - FFmpeg installed and accessible
 - Access to an AI transcription/translation/synthesis API service
+- The plugin is designed to work with the Speaches AI service: https://github.com/speaches-ai/speaches (openai compatible API endpoints that can run locally)

 ### Usage